 - Table Note 8

-In order to make these two claims for folate, the food must contain at least 40 micrograms of folate (20% Daily Value) per reference amount and per serving of stated size.
+In order to make these two claims for folate, the food must contain at least 80 ug DFE (= 20% Daily Value of 400 ug DFE) per reference amount and per serving of stated size.
 This is a higher minimum amount than usual for a nutrient function claim for a vitamin because the function referred to in these two claims is associated with an intake that is higher than the Daily Value.
 These claims should not be used on foods intended solely for children under 2 years of age.

 Advertisements for Nutrient Function Claims

 The information below applies to non-prepackaged products or advertisements placed by someone other than the manufacturer or importer.

 When these claims are made in a radio advertisement, the quantitative statement shall be communicated immediately preceding or following the claim [B.01.312(3), FDR].

 In the case of a television advertisement, the manner in which the quantitative statement is communicated depends upon the manner in which the nutrient function claim is delivered, i.e., audio mode, visual mode, or both audio and visual modes.

 - When the claim is delivered in the audio portion of the advertisement only then the quantitative statement must be communicated immediately preceding or following the claim in the audio mode or in both the audio and visual modes [B.01.312(4)(a), FDR].